-When we’re tasting tea, mainly we look following key features of the selected tea,
+When we’re tasting tea, mainly we have to look for the following key features of selected tea,

-A good way to start tea tasting is to line up your favorite teas in different categories and start comparing.
+A good way to start tea tasting is to line up your favorite tea in different categories and start comparing.

-before your tasting Tea session you have to Brew your tea at required time. you will learn all about how to brew teas in our tea product description and our all products well described how to make the cup of tea.
+Before your tasting Tea session, you have to brew your tea at the required time. you will learn all about how to brew teas in each grade of the tea product description and our all products well described how to make the cup of tea.

 Consider your life’s experiences and the flavor of the brew, and where it takes you back in time.
 What do you taste first?
 Then what?
 Then what?
 What are you still tasting on the back of your tongue long after that first initial sip?

-Now you will find good tea to match you.
+Now you will find good tea grade for your requirement.